 The total cost of attendance shall include tuition and required fees charged by the institution and the campus-based budget used for federal financial aid for food, housing, books, supplies, transportation, and miscellaneous expenses.

 (a) Each student shall be awarded a scholarship based on the federal need analysis.
 Applicants are encouraged to apply for all other sources of financial aid.
-The amount of the award must not exceed the applicant's cost of attendance, as defined in subdivision 3, after deducting:
+The amount of the award must not exceed the applicant's cost of attendance, as defined in subdivision 3, after accounting for:

-(1) the expected family contribution as calculated by the federal need analysis;
+(1) the results of the federal need analysis;

 (2) the amount of a federal Pell Grant award for which the applicant is eligible;

 (5) the sum of all institutional grants, scholarships, tuition waivers, and tuition remission amounts;